Kashmir Park: History

 The park opened on 15 June 2018 and is Karachi's first Amusement Park.
 The amusement park includes a 61 metre high ferris wheel, known as the Karachi Eye.

 Askari Amusement Park is also called Askari Island Of Fun.
-It offers many kind of indoor games and rides for kids and adults it also has a very huge food court where you can find many famous food chains and variety of foods and drinks.
+It offers many kind of indoor games and rides for kids and adults.
+It also has a very huge food court where there is a wide selection of renowned food chains offering a diverse range of food and beverage options.

 It also offers the wheelchair facility for people with disabilities.

 Kashmir Park is run by the Karachi Metropolitan Corporation.
-Administrator Karachi Barrister Murtaza Wahab renamed Erstwhile Askari Park as Kashmir Park.
+Administrator Karachi Barrister Murtaza Wahab renamed Askari Park as Kashmir Park.

 Incidents

-On 15 July 2018, a 12-year-old girl was killed and 25 others were injured when the Discovery ride collapsed in mid-air.
+On 15 July 2018, a 12-year-old girl died and 25 others were injured when the Discovery ride collapsed in mid-air.

 After this incident the Askari Amusement Park was reopened on 13 February 2019.
 According to the park management, the park was opened “after a change in management”.
 “We have adopted international standards to prevent such sort of incidents from happening,” CEO Askari Park Brig.
 (Retd) Shehzad told reporters.